ARM-software/CMSIS-Stream/Documentation/Events.md

 You may need to __copy__ the event if you need to pass it to a function for read only processing (like displaying on stdout with iostream).

 __Never pass the event by reference or pointer.__

+## Sharing buffers between processes

+When some nodes in the graph are communicating with different processes, it is possible (when supported by the platform) to avoid copying buffers and use shared memory instead.

+The `TensorPtr` and `RawBuffer` should use a `SharedBuffer` instead of a `UniquePtr`.

+The `SharedBuffer` is a unique reference to a shared buffer.

+It contains a platform dependent descriptor, a `global_id` that is used to identify the buffer, the size of the buffer in bytes and a pointer to the data.

+The pointer to the data may be a `nullptr` if the buffer has not been mapped in the CMSIS-Stream process.
+As consequence, a CMSIS Stream node do not always have to map the buffer if it is just controlling an hardware accelerator.

+For more details about how to integrate this feature in your platform, see the section IPC.

 # Integrate the events in your application